defano/digital-design/microblaze/README.md

 You've been warned.
 Stick with the script until you've got a good sense of what you're doing...

+## Overview

+* Setup our environment
+* Generate the Microblaze CPU core
+* Synthesize our design
+* Create a firmware project (requires a synthesis output)
+* Run a simulation (of our hardware and software)
+* "Burn" our firmware into the memory models of the programming file

 ## Setup

 There are a couple issues with our toolset that we need to resolve before getting started: